firavoyage/blogging/readme.md

   - do have faith in what you are doing
   - live in the future and build what's missing
   - life is a long-plank game
-  - art is in the eye of the beholder
+  - your overthinking is my opportunity
 - tell me, and i will forget.
   - show me, and i may remember.
   - involve me, and i will understand.